SaFaUU/bun-transpiler/README.md

 bun run start
 ```

+### Features

+- Faster than any other transpiler or bundler (Webpack, Bable, Rollup, etc).
+- Modularity !!!!!
+- Transpile and Compile to ES6.
+- Hot Reload with Server Sent Events.
+- IIFE to avoid polluting global scope.
+- Supports SCSS and CSS.
+- Made with Bun 😋.

 (All Credit goes to the Author for the Script).
 Tampermonkey Script to Run the Transpiler out Reload: